-The Finance degree (FNAN) prepares students for professional careers by providing a solid foundation in the principles necessary to make operating decisions for an organization and in financial market analysis.
+The Bachelor of Science in Finance prepares students for professional careers by providing a solid foundation in the principles necessary to make operating decisions for an organization and in financial market analysis.
 We educate our finance majors to understand, evaluate, and manage risk.
 In addition, students learn to conduct and effectively present financial analysis and research valuing complex projects, assets, securities, and firms.
 Finance majors explore the relationships among investors, firms, financial institutions, markets, and regulators.
 Students majoring in Finance have a unique opportunity to compete globally, as well as regionally, for unique and diverse job opportunities, including government (U.S. Treasury and the Board of Governors), large financial corporations (Fannie Mae and Freddie Mac), international organizations (World Bank and IMF), and other careers related to Finance.

 Students should become familiar with the university's general academic policies in addition to those specific to each academic unit.

 George Mason University uses only Mason e-mail accounts to communicate with enrolled students.
 Students should activate their Mason e-mail, use it to communicate with their school/department/program and other administrative units, and check it regularly for important information.

 A student who has matriculated at Mason may transfer a limited number of hours (9 for undergraduates, 6 for graduates) of coursework in School of Business disciplines from another institution (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Center for Global Education).
 Students are permitted to take courses elsewhere under unusual circumstances—these circumstances do not include scheduling or commuting convenience, or financial (lower cost) reasons.